ubc-provenance/orthrus/README.md

 Running `orthrus.py` will run by default the `graph_construction`, `edge_featurization`, `detection` and `attack_reconstruction` tasks configured within the `config/orthrus.yml` file.
 This configuration can be updated directly in the YML file or from the CLI, as shown above.

 > [!NOTE]
-> Due to missing PYTHONHASHSEED when seeding Gensim’s Word2Vec, we were unable to exactly reproduce the original results, though the following experiments produce closely aligned outcomes.
+> The original results could not be exactly replicated due to a missing PYTHONHASHSEED affecting Gensim's Word2Vec, though the following experiments yield similar results in most cases.

 #### Expected results
 | Name             | TP  | FP  | TN       | FN  | Precision | MCC       |